mad-science-lab/ESP8266_PWM_Fan/README.md

 This is the first version of the Hardware, with the optional 2n2222 for turning the fan off and on.
 ### In the photo
   * Added a 3mm led between the 'on/off' pin and ground, this will turn on when the fan is on.
   * The fan is a 5v PWM powered from the D1 mini's 5v pin.
-This fan is only pulling ~50mA.
+This fan is only pulling ~62mA at 100% duty cycle (~75mA on start).

 ### Setup
 * Fan positive and ground connected to 12v power supply